mibuthu/wp-comment-guestbook/src/readme.txt

 * Guestbook settings (Comments -> Guestbook -> General Settings -> "Guestbook comment status": This option will override the wordpress settings for the guestbook page.
 But the theme settings can still causes problems.

 If you still have problems after checking all these possibilities there is one more option available in the Guestbook settings (Comments -> Guestbook -> Comment-list settings -> "Show the comment list in the page content".
-If you enable this option the comment list will be displayed in the page content instead of the seperate comment section.
+If you enable this option the comment list will be displayed in the page content instead of the separate comment section.
 After that the comment list should be displayed also with themes which specifies no comment section for pages.
 Have a look at the option description on the settings page for detailed information.

 = Can I call the shortcode directly via php e.g. for my own template, theme or plugin? =